tfsec/tfsec.github.io/docs/config/in_module.md

 ---
-title: Custom - In Module Checking
+title: Example - In Module Checking
 permalink: /docs/check_library/in_module/
 parent: Config
 ---

+## Custom Check Example - In Module Checking

 In module check is useful if you want to ensure that a resource is in a module.